 Sculpture | Figures & Portraits

-I work primarily with the human form because of its limitless possibilities to hold feeling and emotion and gesture.
+I work primarily with the human form because of its limitless possibilities to hold and express feeling, emotion and gesture.
 It’s such a deep well of inspiration.
 At the end of the day it’s us, our being, our fears, our dreams, our experiences, and our future.

 I prefer to work from life, but also rely on photographs, paintings, and literature as reference material.
 I frequently sketch in clay for the opportunity to deeply study my subject and the freedom to experiment.
 Sometimes a sketch so effectively captures a moment or conveys a message that it becomes a “finished” piece.